artemv01/ngx-storefront-api/README.md

 # An eCommerce application built on Angular & NestJS & TailwindCSS (the REST API part)

-Ngx-storefront is an example of a modern SPA for eCommerce.
+Ngx-storefront is an example of a modern eCommerce application built on TypeScript stack.
 The project consists of 3 parts:

 *   the Customer UI [artemv01/ngx-storefront][ngx-storefront]
 *   the REST API [artemv01/ngx-storefront-api][ngx-storefront-api]